Recipe by Jeffery Hunt

-"Breath new life into an old recipe with this sweet and tangy take on an American family classic.
-This is a tasty and filling way to stretch your groceries while shrinking your grocery bill!" — Jeffery Hunt
+"Breathe new life into an old recipe with this sweet and tangy take on an American family classic.
+This is a tasty and filling way to stretch your groceries while shrinking your grocery bill!"

 Watch video tips and tricks

 rolled oats, or more if desired

 I forgot to mention that, if you like a glaze on your meatloaf, you can remove the bacon at the 40 min mark and add a BBQ glaze made from BBQ sauce, brown sugar, and vinegar.

 This was _okay_.
 It was super crumbly (maybe I put too much or not enough oatmeal?).
 It also did not have a knock-out flavor- though the flavor was not bad.
 Maybe I would use a hot Italian sausage next time.

 Excellent meatloaf recipe!
 The only changes I made was to use regular breakfast sausage because that's what I had on hand.
 I'll try the sage kind next time, I'm sure that would add a nice flavor.
 Also, I line the bottom of the loaf pan with bread slices.
 They soak up all the fat, then you just throw the bread away when serving your meatloaf.
 It's a great tip I got from another reviewer.
 Thanks Jeffery for a delicious recipe, my whole family loved it!